 What to Wear: You should check the weather forecast prior to coming on the trip.
 Temperatures due tend to drop once the sun goes down, so I always encourage bringing layers.
 If it’s going to be hot, wear light-colored clothing and a hat.
 If the temperatures are cold, bring some warm layers and long pants.
 Don’t forget sunglasses and sunscreen.
 Bug replant comes in handy too!
-If it’s very cold and or windy, don’t forget a jacket, warm hat, and some gloves.
+If it’s very cold and or windy, don’t forget a jacket, warm hat and some gloves.
 If rain or snow is in the forecast, bring a rain jacket.
 We recommend wearing sturdy footwear due to the uneven terrain and we could do some hiking.

-Restroom Facilities: The parking lots have restrooms.
+Restroom Facilities: Most of the parking lots have restrooms.